quixio/quix-streams/docs/publish.md

 Streams can be left open 24/7 if you aren’t sure when the next data will arrive, but they can and should be closed when you know that you have all the data you need.
 They will also be closed automatically when your service stops.

-However, sometimes a stream can be closed for other reasons, such as if an error occurs in the writer code, or something unexpected happens.
+However, sometimes a stream can be closed for other reasons, such as if an error occurs in the publisher code, or something unexpected happens.

 These snippets show you how to close a stream and how to specify the `StreamEndType`: